Seavens/DungeonGame/README.md

 ### Spells

 Each role (Warrior, Mage, and Tank) will have 2 Advanced spells per chapter.
-Eventually there will introduce Legendary spells.
+Eventually we will introduce Legendary spells.

 -   Eventually will introduce Legendary spells.